debadityaroy/SkyEye/README.md

 * Daichi Tashiro (田代　大智), Bachelor student, Dept. of TSE, Nihon University
 * Kaoru Kuga (空閑　香), Bachelor student, Dept. of TSE, Nihon University

-<h2> Acknowledgment </h2>
-This  work  has  been  conducted  as  the  part  of  SATREPS project [M2Smart  “Smart  Cities  development  for  EmergingCountries by Multimodal Transport System based on Sensing, Network  and  Big  Data  Analysis  of  Regional  Transportation”](http://m2smart.org/en/) (JPMJSA1606) funded by JST and JICA

 <h2> Citation</h2>